Pax Art Awards 2020

-The second edition of the Pax Art Awards was held in June 2019.
-These groundbreaking prizes in the field of digital art, established in a collaboration between the Art Foundation Pax and HEK (Haus der Elektronischen Künste) honour and promote media-specific practices of Swiss artists whose works use media technologies or reflect their effects.
-The winners of the 2019 prizes were the artist duo knowbotiq and the artists Alan Bogana and Félicien Goguey.
+The third edition of the Pax Art Awards took place during the “Basel Art Days” in September 2020.
+Groundbreaking in the field of digital art, these annual prizes honour and promote media-specific practices of Swiss artists whose works employ media technologies or reflect their effects.
+The winners of the 2020 prizes were the Basel-based artist duo Studer/van den Berg as well as the artists Simone C Niquille and Maria Guta.

 The Art Foundation Pax is an independent foundation for the promotion of digital and media-based art in Switzerland and is sponsored by Pax.
 Since its institution, the foundation has annually presented the Pax Art Awards at the HEK.

-The jury of the 2019 Pax Art Awards – Mónica Bello (Head of Arts at CERN, Geneva), Davide Fornari (Head of R&D at ECAL, Lausanne), Sabine Himmelsbach (Director at HeK), und Carmen Weisskopf (of the artist duo !Mediengruppe Bitnik, winner of the 2018 Pax Art Awards) – celebrates the artist duo knowbotiq (Yvonne Wilhelm and Christian Hübler) for their advanced and long-standing work in the field of media art with the first prize of CHF 30'000.
+The jury of the 2020 Pax Art Awards – Mónica Bello (Head of Arts at CERN, Geneva), Sabine Himmelsbach (Director HeK), Luc Meier (Director La Becque Résidence d’artistes, La Tour-de-Peilz) and Carmen Weisskopf (of the artist duo !Mediengruppe Bitnik, winner of the 2018 Pax Art Awards) – honours the artist duo Studer/van den Berg (Monica Studer und Christoph van den Berg) for their advanced and long-standing work in the field of media art with a prize of CHF 30,000.
 The prize money is divided into CHF 15,000 in support of a new work and CHF 15,000 for the acquisition of a work for the collection of Art Foundation Pax.
 Two further prizes of CHF 15,000, each respectively divided into support and acquisition, are dedicated to young emerging media artists.
-In 2019, these went to the Ticino artist Alan Bogana and the Geneva-based artist Félicien Goguey.
+In 2018, these went to the Swiss artist Simone C Niquille and the artist Maria Guta, who lives in Neuchatel,

 Jury seats and voting rights are also held by members of the board of Art Foundation Pax: